 What is Obesity Surgery?

 Obesity surgery includes a variety of procedures performed on people who are obese.
-Weight loss is achieved by reducing the size of the stomach with an implanted medical device (gastric banding) or through removal of a portion of the stomach (sleeve gastrectomy or biliopancreatic diversion with duodenal switch) or by resecting and re-routing the small intestines to a small stomach pouch (gastric bypass surgery).
-Long-term studies show the procedures cause significant long-term loss of weight, recovery from diabetes, improvement in cardiovascular risk factors, and a reduction in mortality of 23% from 40%.
+Weight loss is achieved by reducing the size of the stomach with an implanted medical device (gastric banding) or through the removal of a portion of the stomach (sleeve gastrectomy or biliopancreatic diversion with duodenal switch) or by resecting and re-routing the small intestines to a small stomach pouch (gastric bypass surgery).
+Long-term studies show that the procedures cause a significant long-term loss of weight, support recovery from diabetes, helps improve the cardiovascular risk factors, and a reduces the mortality by 23% to 40%.

 These include the following procedures:

 Sleeve gastrectomy (single technique)

 Malabsorptive: A malabsorptive procedure is one in which the absorption of food is greatly affected.
 When food is ingested it passes down the gullet (windpipe) into your stomach.
 It is then broken down by stomach acids.
 As it leaves the stomach and enters the top part of the small intestine or duodenum, it comes into contact with digestive juices from the pancreas and bile from the gall bladder.
 These two causes a further breakdown of the food which means that vital nutrients such as vitamins and minerals are absorbed.
 However, with a malabsorptive procedure this ability is vastly reduced.
 Food is not properly absorbed, which means that important nutrients are lost.
 This can result in vitamin/mineral deficiencies.
 You will be given daily supplements to replace these.
 Malabsorptive procedures, such as the jejunoileal bypass are no longer performed.